kristen1028/MathDataScience/Problem_Set_3.md

     transforms.Normalize(mean, std)
 ])
 ```
+The code block defines an image transformation pipeline that randomly crops the image to a fixed size, converts it into a tensor format, and then normalizes its pixel values using the provided mean and standard deviation.
+This transformed data is then ready to be fed into a deep learning model.

 # Load dataset using torchvision's ImageFolder and get the dataset labels
 ```python
 dataset = datasets.ImageFolder(os.path.join(data_dir, 'train'), data_transform)
 dataset_labels = pd.read_csv('Oxford-102_Flower_dataset_labels.txt', header=None)[0].str.replace("'", "").str.strip()
 ```
+This code block performs two tasks.
+The first task it performs is making sure that when you retrieve an image from this dataset, it will be automatically cropped to a size of 224x224, converted to a tensor, and normalized using the specified 'mean' and 'std'.
+The second task it performs is it reads a text file named 'Oxford-102_Flower_dataset_labels.txt' to extract the labels for the dataset.

 # Load dataset into a DataLoader for batching
 ```python
 dataloader = torch.utils.data.DataLoader(dataset, batch_size=len(dataset), shuffle=False)
 ```
+This code sets up a DataLoader that will provide the entire dataset in a single batch without any shuffling.

 # Extract a batch of images and labels
 ```python